Prince Charles wants furloughed workers to pick berries. Farmers wonder if Brits are up to the task.

 Jack Ward, chief executive of the British Growers Association, said his group surveyed its members to find that most in May have “enough-ish pickers.
 I say ‘ish’ because, as one said, you never know until they actually turn up if they will turn up.”

-He said that “if everything goes to plan,” as much as a third of seasonal workforce will come direct from Britain, “and that’s a major increase.”
+He said that “if everything goes to plan,” as much as a third of the seasonal workforce will come direct from Britain, “and that’s a major increase.”

-Even if the Brits roll up their sleeves, Ward said that growers were concerned about productivity — new recruits are 20 to 30 percent less productive than experienced ones.
+Even if the Brits roll up their sleeves, Ward said growers are concerned about productivity; recruits are 20 to 30 percent less productive than experienced ones.

-“If you look at the lettuce industry, which is now hitting top gear, doing one million heads of lettuce a day, that’s a massive logistical challenge and you can’t do that all with rookie labor,” he said.
+“If you look at the lettuce industry, which is now hitting top gear, doing 1 million heads of lettuce a day, that’s a massive logistical challenge, and you can’t do that all with rookie labor,” he said.

-Farmers are anxious, too, that furloughed workers who take a chance with field work might return to their old jobs once Britain eases out of its lockdown in June and July.
+Farmers are also anxious that furloughed workers who take a chance with field work might return to their old jobs once Britain eases out of its lockdown in June and July.

 “I don’t think anyone is sitting there saying, ‘I got this nailed.’
-They are sitting there, fingers crossed, saying, we are okay for the next week, or maybe the following one,” Ward said.
+They are sitting there, fingers crossed, saying, ‘We are okay for the next week, or maybe the following one,’ ” Ward said.

 Other European countries have already struggled.
 In France, asparagus farmers had to leave their plants growing high in their fields after failing to find enough people with the stamina to pick the shoots.

-Germany’s agriculture ministry started a website to match idled workers and students to farmers in need.
+Germany’s Agriculture Ministry started a website to match idled workers and students to farmers in need.
 Not enough signed up, and eventually the German government allowed tens of thousands of seasonal workers, most of them Romanian, to come on specially organized charter flights.

 But European farmers say they still don’t have enough people to work the fields as strawberry season starts up.
-Germany’s web portal is now covered in testimonials to try to calm fears that the work is too taxing.
+Germany’s Web portal is covered in testimonials to try to calm fears that the work is too taxing.
 “It’s tiring, but not as tiring as I thought,” said a woman quoted as “Yvonne, 19, a student from Bavaria,” on the portal’s home page.

-British farmers say that, traditionally, it has been tough to recruit British workers not only because the work is hard, but unemployment levels have been low and produce is often grown in areas that are sparsely populated — so transport costs eat into wages, or farmhands have to live in trailers on site.
+British farmers say that, traditionally, it has been tough to recruit British workers not only because the work is hard but unemployment levels have been low and produce is often grown in areas that are sparsely populated — so transport costs eat into wages or farmhands have to live in trailers on site.

 G’s Growers, one of England’s biggest salad farms, has had employment inquiries this year from more than 3,500 Brits and offered 600 people jobs.
 In a statement, the company said that it has been “extremely transparent about what is involved, especially the nature of the work.”